Write Custom Modules

 dispose?: () => void;

-type ModifierReturn = true | false | { name: string; detail: unknown };onPointerDown: Triggered when a pointer is pressed (same topointerdownevent but with extra context and avoids repeatedly adding listeners).onPointerMove: Triggered when a pointer is moved (same topointermoveevent).onPointerUp: Triggered when a pointer is released (same topointerupevent).onWheel: Triggered when a wheel event is triggered (same towheelevent).onStart: Triggered when the module is started (pointeract.start(MyModule)).onStop: Triggered when the module is stopped (pointeract.stop(MyModule)).modifier: Triggered when an event is about to be dispatched. (find more details in Modifier)dispose: Triggered when the module and the Pointeract instance is disposed (pointeract.dispose()).
+}onPointerDown: Triggered when a pointer is pressed (same topointerdownevent but with extra context and avoids repeatedly adding listeners).onPointerMove: Triggered when a pointer is moved (same topointermoveevent).onPointerUp: Triggered when a pointer is released (same topointerupevent).onWheel: Triggered when a wheel event is triggered (same towheelevent).onStart: Triggered when the module is started or after construction (pointeract.start(MyModule)).onStop: Triggered when the module is stopped or before disposal (pointeract.stop(MyModule)).dispose: Triggered when the module and the Pointeract instance is disposed (pointeract.dispose()).

 TIP